Have you ever wondered what a coach holiday driver does?

 There is also an ongoing requirement to complete 35 hours of training every 5 years to keep the Certificate of Professional Competence.

-In the past, it has come as a surprise to guests that coach holiday drivers are subject to driving hours, in much the same way that truck drivers are.
+In the past, it has come as a surprise to guests that coach driving hours are regulated, in much the same way that truck drivers are.
 These hours limit the amount of driving they can do over a certain period of time, and stipulate how often breaks must be taken.

 Sometimes coach holidays will use two drivers so that the coach can cover a longer distance, and this may be supplemented with feeder drivers that do all the pick-ups first.